 She even goes so far as to recommend that her patients and those affected by the Rock 'n Play go directly to the Consumer Product Safety Commission to file a complaint.

-3) Insurance! -- Insurance is a frustration for many people.
+Insurance is a frustration for many people.
 It's so devastating when things that are deemed medically necessary are not covered. $2,000 is no drop in the bucket.
 Some helmets are even more expensive.
 At this point, Adam's helmet really isn't fitting properly since he's grown.
 So if we wanted to continue with helmet therapy, we'd need to order a second helmet.
 That would be out of the question financially, especially given that he's at the upper limit for helmet therapy, and it may not even benefit him now.
-There are grants that can be applied for and organizations like Carecredit.com that can help with medical loans.
+There are grants that can be applied for and organizations that can help with medical loans.
 However, if a baby needs a helmet, insurance should surely cover at least a portion of the cost.
 Helmet therapy is not always just cosmetic, and babies can be left with vision or hearing issues if the case is severe enough.

 All in all, I feel blessed to have a perfectly healthy and very happy little boy.
 He's the cutest and sweetest baby I know (of course I'm biased)!
 I do hope for him that his flatness becomes less prominent as he ages and his head continues to grow.
 If not, at least I'll know we did try to help him, and above all, he is deeply and unconditionally loved for who he is.